CommanderAstern/APA-HackVerse/README.md

 ### Installation

-`For Windows: you can start the project by running Git Bash.`
+`For Windows: you MUST start the project by running Git Bash.`

 After cloning the repository,